grace-herbert/nci_runway_project/README.md

+This app is designed for women experiencing Domestic Violence, it is supposed to look like a regular fashion app from the outside and so there is a two step Registration where they get a code or "voucher No." from an NGO to prevent just anyone registering and seeing the actual nature of the app, which is for women to get information and seek help and to collect evidence they can't keep on their own phones.

 # nci_runway_project
 This app should be run in android studio
 To register with the app you need the voucherNo. in the appendices of the report